Chapters of Dropshipping Article

 Once you have decided on a product and lined up a supplier, the next step is to choose the right selling platform, but which one is most suitable for you and your business?
 You will have to choose between selling on an established platform and starting your own independent store online.
 Here are the benefits and drawbacks of using different online marketplaces and selling platforms.

 Popular Online Marketplaces/Selling platforms

 Dropshippers typically use well-established online marketplaces such as eBay and Amazon, particularly when starting out.
-The great thing about both of these platforms is that you can easily set up an account and start selling, they attract a lot of traffic, they are trusted by consumers, and you can make significant money by using them.
+The great thing about both of these e-commerce platforms is that you can easily set up an account and start selling, they attract a lot of traffic, they are trusted by consumers, and you can make significant money by using them.

 However, while they offer a lot of benefits, you need to be aware of the drawbacks associated with using these platforms.
 You will be charged fees for each sale made, you have limited control on a lot of the aspects of marketing your product, you are in direct competition with other sellers on the same platform, and consumers have a wide variety of options in the same place.

 Having said that, here are some of the most popular online marketplaces used by drop shipping businesses: